 As women struggle with their ideas about food, we are realizing more every day that nutrition is our best chance at being healthy.
 Food provides information to every cell in our bodies.
 And the information a cookie provides is vastly different than the message broccoli sends.
 The phytonutrients in plants provide positive data to the DNA in our cells, which makes a difference in our skin, hair, nails, energy levels, and overall long term health.

 Many of our habits are born out of family tradition or cultural norms.
-And so many of these center around unhealthy foods.
+Unfortunately, many of these traditions (especially in the US) center around unhealthy foods.
 Baking with children or grandchildren is great fun, but it’s really the feeling of togetherness that we love.
 You can bake a healthy treat and enjoy the same quality time with family.
 Or start a new family tradition – go for a hike, pick apples, or volunteer to help others.

 Consciously experience the different messages different foods send to your body.
 For a 3 o’clock snack one day, eat a cookie.
 Write down how you feel – satisfaction levels, cravings, and energy – for the next 3 hours.
 The next day, eat an apple and some cheese, or carrots with guacamole, at 3 o’clock.
 Again, write how you feel over the next 3 hours.
 Compare your observations, and keep the difference in mind next time you reach for a quick sugar fix.